Rmkh77/spliting-a-string/README.md

+# basics of python
-# split a string and other operations
+#split a string and other operations